Inhibited aggressive character types:

 Origin: Compliant (C) passive aggressive or submissive types are those in whom the trait of aggression is profoundly suppressed by genetic and/or environmental factors (notation A=).

 [In non-compliant (n-C) passive aggressive types the trait of aggression is only partially, but not profoundly, suppressed (notation A-).]

 In compliant types the trait A is profoundly suppressed, so that whatever the circumstances they tend not exhibit aggressive behavior in social situations.
 They can exhibit the aggressive A-rage, but this is very rare.
 Compliant types typically tend to be introverted and may seek a life style involving little responsibility and much protection.
-Sexually promiscuous individuals are very vulnerable and have a strong tendency to masochistic behavior.
+Sexually promiscuous individuals are vulnerable to abuse and may have a tendency to masochistic behavior.

 Genotype: nnPaa-, nnPPaa-, nnPa-a- or nnPPa-a-.
 In addition, unusual cases of nnPaa or nnPPaa (phenocopies based on environmental conditioning).

-Inheritance pattern: The allele of submission a- is expressed as a dominant with respect to the allele of aggression a.
+Inheritance pattern: In the model, the allele of passive aggressiveness a- is expressed as a dominant with respect to the allele of aggression a.

 Rage: Narcissistic rage (mass discharge of parasympathetic nervous system), or aggressive-vindictive rage (mass discharge of sympathetic nervous system), or combined NA rage.
-In most compliant submissive individuals the aggressive-vindictive rage is rarely seen.
+In most compliant individuals the aggressive-vindictive rage is rarely seen.

 Also known as: NP-like compliant.
-Quiet achiever submissive.
+Quiet achiever passive aggressive.
 Depressive, masochistic personality.
 "The shrinking violet."